Vernon Kay

 Vernon Charles Kay (born 28 April 1974) is an English broadcaster and former model.
 He presented Channel 4's T4 (2000–2005) and has presented various television shows for ITV and BBC, including All Star Family Fortunes (2006–2015), Just the Two of Us (2006–2007), Beat the Star (2008–2009), The Whole 19 Yards (2010), Splash!
 (2013–2014), and 1000 Heartbeats (2015–2016).

 Kay presented his own BBC Radio 1 show between 2004 and 2012, and presented his own show on Radio X between 2015 and 2017.
 Since the start of the 2018–2019 season, he has been the main presenter for the live coverage of Formula E for English speaking territories/platforms around the world.
 In 2023, Kay was announced as the new mid-morning host on BBC Radio 2 from May 2023, taking over the slot from Ken Bruce.

 In 2020, Kay appeared on the twentieth series of I'm a Celebrity...Get Me Out of Here!, finishing in third place.
-He has made a number of cameos, appearing in Shaun of the Dead (2004) and Keith Lemon: The Film (2012).
-He also made an uncredited appearance as a feasting hall guest in Hercules (2014).

 Early life

-Vernon Charles Kay was born on Sunday, 28 April 1974 and was brought up in Horwich, the elder son of Norman, a lorry driver, and Gladys; he has a younger brother, Stephen, a primary school teacher.
-He attended St Joseph's RC High School in Horwich, near Bolton and then spent two years at St John Rigby College, Gathurst Road, Orrell.
+Vernon Charles Kay was born on 28 April 1974 and brought up in Horwich, the elder son of Norman, a lorry driver, and Gladys; he has a younger brother, Stephen, a primary school teacher.
+He attended St Joseph's RC High School in Horwich, near Bolton and then spent two years at St John Rigby College, Orrell.
+Aged 14, Kay had his first job, putting stickers on imported bananas at a factory, and upon leaving St John Rigby College, he had a job cleaning schools and covering for school caretakers across the Metropolitan Borough of Bolton.
 He then graduated in environmental science at Manchester Metropolitan University.

 Career

 Modelling

-While Kay was working in a DIY shop as a cutter of wooden panels and in his own words "living for the weekend", he was persuaded to attend the BBC Clothes Show Live where he was scouted by a modelling agency after being convinced to do a catwalk by a friend.
+In 1996, while working at his cousin's DIY shop, Kay attended the BBC Clothes Show Live where he was scouted by a modelling agency.
+He appeared in a cinema advert for PlayStation and was later crowned 'Model of the Week' on Channel 4's The Big Breakfast.